MikeHopley/ftl-ships-strategy/index.md

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.

+Sector 1 distress beacons are worth visiting.
+You have a clone bay and a good blue option from the Ion Stunner.

 ### Balance Mod: The Loon